Holographic Superconductor for a Lifshitz fixed point: Abstract

 \section{Abstract}

-We consider black hole duals of Lifshitz-fixed points at finite temperature, which was constructed in a recent work arXiv:0909.0263.
-We develop holographic techniques from equilibrium, to transport and to superconductivity.
+We consider the gravity dual of strongly coupled system at a Lifshitz-fixed point and finite temperature, which was constructed in a recent work arXiv:0909.0263.
+We construct an Abelian Higgs model in that background and calculate condensation and conductivity using holographic techniques.
+We find that condensation happens and DC conductivity blows up when temperature turns below a critical value.